 What's going on, Candy?

-What a sweet night.
+What a sweet day.

-I heard you talking about uh relationships that break up over this election, and I had to call you.
+I heard you talking about relationships that break up over this election, and I had to call you.

 I think I have one of those type of relationships.